jha-vikas/Applied_ML/README.md

-# Table of Contents
+## Table of Contents

-* Python_Machine_Learning: Contains python implementation of ML algorithms
+* Follows mostly the Data Science from Scratch, inspirations from Jeremy Howard's course and some other implementations using basic codes